glennbech/Eksamen_PGR301/README.md

 SELECT * FROM timed_transfer

-For å sortere requests:
+For å sortere requests etter de spm feiler:

-SELECT * FROM http_server_requests WHERE exception != 'None'
-eller
 SELECT * FROM http_server_requests WHERE status != '200'
 eller
 SELECT * FROM http_server_requests WHERE outcome != 'SUCCESS'

+For å finne transfers med suksess:

+SELECT * FROM account_balance WHERE value != 0
+eller
+SELECT * FROM http_server_requests WHERE outcome = 'SUCCESS'

 ```